Gregory Parkes

-Gregory Lawrence Parkes (born April 2, 1964) is an American prelate of the Roman Catholic Church.
-Parkes has been serving as the fifth bishop of the Diocese of St. Petersburg in Florida since 2017.
-He previously served as bishop of the Diocese of Pensacola-Tallahassee in Florida from 2012 to 2016.
+Gregory Lawrence Parkes (born April 2, 1964) is an American Catholic prelate who serves as the fifth bishop of Saint Petersburg in Florida.
+He previously served as bishop of Pensacola-Tallahassee in Florida from 2012 to 2016.

 Early life and education

-Gregory Parkes was born on April 2, 1964, in Mineola, New York.
+Parkes was born on April 2, 1964, in Mineola, New York.
 His brother Stephen Parkes is bishop of the Diocese of Savannah; they are one of only 11 pairs of sibling-bishops in American Catholic history.

 For primary school, Gregory Parkes attended St. Rose of Lima School in Massapequa, New York.
-He graduated from Massapequa High School and attended Daytona Beach Community College in Daytona, Beach, Florida.
+He graduated from Massapequa High School and attended Daytona Beach Community College in Daytona Beach, Florida.
 He earned a Bachelor of Finance degree from Florida State University in Tallahassee, Florida, and worked in banking in Tampa, Florida for seven years.

 Parkes later stated that he heard God's call to the priesthood while a parishioner at Christ the King Parish in Tampa.
 He studied for the priesthood at St. Vincent de Paul Regional Seminary in Boynton Beach, Florida.
 In 1996, Parkes entered the Pontifical North American College while studying at the Pontifical Gregorian University in Rome.
 He received a Bachelor of Theology degree in 1998 and a Licentiate in Canon Law in 2000.